wlough/C-GLASS/README.md

     is the number of reloads performed on that simulation.

 --with-reloads, -w
-    If running analyses or making movies, simcore will look for parameter files that have the same run name but with the reload00n addendum and attempt to open the corresponding output files whenever it reached EOF while reading an output file.
+    If running analyses or making movies, C-GLASS will look for parameter files that have the same run name but with the reload00n addendum and attempt to open the corresponding output files whenever it reached EOF while reading an output file.